Reconfigurable Intelligent Surface-Assisted Massive MIMO: Favorable Propagation, Channel Hardening, and Rank Deficiency: Solution

 \end{definition} Favorable propagation is very important.
 If the channels are favorable, then the signals transmitted from the $K$ users will belong to $K$ orthogonal spaces.
 As a result, the BS can decode the signal sent by user~$k$ without inter-user interference by simply projecting the received signal \eqref{eq:ReceivedSignal} on to $\mathbf{z}_k^H$ as

 The above projection corresponds to the linear maximum-ratio combing (MRC) technique.
 This implies the favorable propagation property yields optimal signal detection performance with only a simple linear processing.
 Nonetheless, this property will rarely hold in practice.
-The \textit{asymptotically favorable propagation} given in Definition~\ref{Def:FP2} is, therefore, more interesting. \begin{definition} As $M, N \rightarrow \infty$ with a fixed ratio, the aggregated channels offer the asymptotically favorable propagation property if
+The \textit{asymptotically favorable propagation} given in Definition~\ref{Def:FP2} is, therefore, more interested. \begin{definition} As $M, N \rightarrow \infty$, the aggregated channels offer the asymptotically favorable propagation property if

 holds for any $k \neq l$. \end{definition} In contrast to the strict requirement in Definition~\ref{DefOptFP}, which the inner product $\mathbf{z}_k^H \mathbf{z}_{l}$ must be exactly zero, the condition~\eqref{eq:FPV1} gives practical tolerability in the sense that $\mathbf{z}_k^H \mathbf{z}_{l}$ does not need to be zero for finite values.
 For real systems, the BS and the RIS are equipped with a large (but finite) number of BS antennas/scattering elements.
 Conditioned on an aggregated channel model that offers the asymptotically favorable propagation, we now evaluate how this property behaves with a finite value $M$ and $N$ by the deterministic favorable channel propagation. \begin{definition} For the given channel vectors $\mathbf{z}_k$ and $\mathbf{z}_{l}$, the deterministic favorable propagation metric is defined as